radmirkaz/Prediction-of-economic-activity-6th-place-solution/README.md

 # Prediction-of-economic-activity-6th-place-solution
-Solving the hackathon problem from Tochka Bank
+Solving the hackathon problem from Tochka Bank.
+The task was about determination of the types of activities of companies by transactions (multi-target).

 This repository contains all files to train classifier of economic activity.
 This repository does not include any models.